Front Page Detectives

 The vanishing of Walkowicz was treated with urgency by Rochester police.
 More than 50 officers scoured every inch of the city around her home, the delicatessen and areas that she was known to play.
 They found nothing, but a police officer seven miles away found Wanda's body off State Route 104 in Webster, New York.
 The location suggested she's been killed and then tossed out of a moving vehicle, rolling to the bottom of an embankment.

-While Wanda was raped like Carmen, the method of killing was different, with the fresh victim being strangled from behind, possibly using a belt.
+While Wanda was raped like Carmen, the method of killing was different.
+The young victim was strangled from behind, possibly with a belt.
 Defensive wounds suggested she'd fought in vain against her attacker.
-Also, unlike Carmen, the body was redressed after death.
-Forensic evidence was obtained, with semen samples recovered alongside strands of white cat fur, with the Walkowiczs not owning a cat and making them almost certainly from the killer's clothing or the interior of a vehicle.
-These differences led investigators to publicly rule out any connection to the murder the previous year.
+Also, unlike Carmen, the body was re-dressed after death.
+Forensic evidence, including semen samples, were recovered, along with strands of white cat fur.
+The Walkowiczs reportedly did not own a cat, making the fur almost certainly from the killer's clothing or the interior of a vehicle.
+These small differences led investigators to publicly rule out any connection with the murder the previous year.

 Article continues below advertisement

 Once again, a reward was announced for information leading to the killer's arrest, with $10,000 offered this time.
-A tip line also produced results, with an exciting lead suggesting that a girl matching Walkowicz's description had in fact been bundled into a red car on Conkey Avenue around the time she was seen on the street.
-Despite the lead and, over 200 fresh tips following a televised reconstruction, the case quickly went cold.
+A tip line also produced results, with one promising lead suggesting that a girl matching Walkowicz's description had in fact been bundled into a red car on Conkey Avenue around the time she was seen on the street.
+Despite the lead and over 200 fresh tips following a televised reconstruction, the case quickly went cold.

 MICHELLE MAENZA

 On Nov.
-26, 1973, it would be another 11-year-olds turn not to come home.
-Michelle Maenzawas last seen at 3:20 p.m. at the end of the school day, with classmates seeing her headed toward a shopping plaza where she intended to retrieve a purse that her mother had left at a store earlier in the day.
+26, 1973, another 11-year-old girl failed to return home.
+Michelle Maenza was last seen at 3:20 p.m. at the end of the school day, with classmates spotting her headed toward a shopping plaza, where she intended to retrieve a purse that her mother had left at a store earlier in the day.
 Another errand, and soon enough, another missing girl.

-Just ten minutes after arriving at the plaza, a witness saw her sitting inside a beige or tan car as they sped away toward Webster Avenue.
-The child was said to be crying.
+Just 10 minutes after arriving at the plaza, an eyewitness saw her sitting inside a beige or tan car as they sped away toward Webster Avenue.
+The child was crying, according to the witness.

 MORE ON: